Neuropathy, Peripheral

 - Infectious: HIV, hepatitis C, cryoglobulinemia, Lyme disease, varicella zoster

-- Traumatic: compression, crush, stretch, or transection (e.g., due to broken or dislocated bones, slipped disks between vertebrae, or arthritis)
+- Traumatic: compression, crush, stretch, or transection (e.g., due to broken or dislocated bones, slipped disks between vertebrae, arthritis)

-- Autoimmune: rheumatoid arthritis, Sjögren, lupus
+- Autoimmune: rheumatoid arthritis, Sjögren syndrome, lupus

 - Metabolic: renal failure, hypothyroidism, vitamin B12 deficiency, celiac disease, porphyria